people are uncomfortable dealing with loss. The natural human emotions that accompany

 The excessive pain of grief may be associated with guilt, anger, traumatic images in your mind about someone's death, or your last argument.
 Any unfinished business in the relationship will lead to difficulty in resolving the grief.
 Using the above coping mechanisms will interfere with healthy healing

-Grief Recovery Coaching may be helpful to you for developing a plan to restore happiness and peace in your life.
+Grieving with Grace can help you for develop a plan to restore happiness and peace in your life.
 You can complete the unfinished business in a relationship, even when the other person is not present.
 It is not too late.

-Consider working with a professional grief counselor in the Detroit Metro area - Oakland County or an addiction specialist if you are not able to stop using harmful substances on your own.
+Consider working with a professional grief counselor or an addiction specialist if you are not able to stop using harmful substances on your own.

 Return to How to Deal with Grief from Dealing with Loss